 In Figure 8 we show the heatmaps for the common age effect model m6 for groups g1, g5 and g10 with years on the horizontal axis and ages on the vertical axis.
 The heatmaps for all three groups show no obvious pattern or bias indicating that the obtained residuals are randomly distributed and that model m6 captures all of the structure in our data.
 In particular, there is no structure along individual axis (corresponding to ages and years), and there is no obvious diagonal (corresponding to a cohort effect).
-This indicates that m6 has captured age, year and cohort effects from the IMD males data well.
+This indicates that m6 has captured all relevant age, year and cohort effects in the IMD male data well without the need for an extra cohort factor or further age-period terms.